-Scenic painting and paint effects are a great finish to a prop display, creating that extra layer of realism.
+Scenic painting and paint effects are a great finish to a prop display as it creates that extra layer of realism.

-A scenic paint effect is also a great substitute when the real material is proving too expensive (e.g. marble) or the logistics may seem too complex, and here at Spur we are able to recreate any effect whether it be marble, wood grain, concrete, metal, old mossy brickwork or high gloss finishes.
+A scenic paint effect is also a great substitute when the real material is proving too expensive (e.g. marble) or the logistics may seem too complex.
+Here at Spur, we are able to recreate any effect whether it be marble, wood grain, concrete, metal, old mossy brickwork or high gloss finishes.

 How we work

-Our paint effects can always be relied upon to create a sense of realism, whether its 5 metre high prop trees for Glyndebourne and the National Theatre, or concrete blocks for Next retail displays.
+Our paint effects can always be relied upon to create a sense of realism.
+We have created 5 metre high trees for Glyndebourne and the National Theatre and concrete blocks for a Next retail display.

 Custom Paint Effects

-We specialise in concrete effects and are often asked by retailers to make bespoke concrete plinths, walls and blocks, for example, for their seasonal displays.
-The industrial look of concrete can enhance a window display but the real thing is weighty, expensive and not at all practical so our lightweight versions are perfect for these settings.
-We have worked on concrete effects for theatrical productions where real concrete just would not be light enough, but a designer wants authenticity to bring a production to life.
+We specialise in concrete effects which means we are often asked by retailers to make bespoke concrete plinths, walls and blocks.
+The industrial look of concrete can enhance a window display but the real thing is weighty, expensive and not at all practical.
+Our lightweight versions are perfect for these settings and they’re also more cost effective.

 We used our new chroming method to create two 7 foot high model ducks to be used for a cruise liner.
 Our new chroming “effect” (as opposed to using real chrome) meant that the props were able to withstand changing temperatures and harsh weather conditions.